 '''

+Model

 Set boundary properties

 Choose inlet -> set boundary condition Inlet

+Choose both horizontal walls and circle -> set boundary condition Walls

 Choose outlet -> set boundary condition Outlet

-Choose walls -> set boundary condition Walls

 '''

 For the execution ElmerSolver needs the mesh files and the command file.
-We have now basically defined all the information for ElmerGUI to write the command file.
+We have know basically defined all the information for ElmerGUI to write the command file.
 After writing it we may also visually inspect the command file.